These Marketing Metrics Can Help Optimize Your Next Campaign

 Get started with a free trial today to see exactly how much you could be losing to ad fraud.

-Fraud is rampant; Adobe estimates that upwards of 28 percent of online traffic is generated by fraudulent activity.
-Now apply that math to how you are measuring your marketing campaign performance.
 Are you looking at metrics like viewability and website traffic numbers?
 If so, you are likely counting quite a bit of fake activity in your totals.
 Do you trust bounce rates?
 Efforts spent there are a waste of time and money if you aren’t pulling in the right audience to begin with.

 Related Page: How Affiliate Marketing Companies Can Fight Ad Fraud

-8 Metrics for Measuring Digital Campaign Performance
+8 Digital Marketing Metrics to Track for Campaign Performance

 Click-through rate (CTR) is an advertisement performance metric that lets you know what percentage of people who saw an ad (called “impressions”) actually clicked on it.
-The average CTR for an ad campaign can provide you with an idea of how effective that campaign’s design, ad copy, and the offer is at grabbing your audience’s attention.
+The average CTR for an ad campaign can provide you with an idea of how effective that campaign’s design, ad copy, and offer are at grabbing your audience’s attention.

-Since an ad campaign can’t generate sales if people aren’t clicking on the advertisement, CTR is an important metric for every business to measure.
-Higher click-through rates mean having more opportunities to close a deal.
+Since an ad campaign can’t generate sales if people aren’t clicking on the advertisement, CTR is an important marketing metric for every business to measure.
+Higher click-through rates mean more opportunities to close a deal.

 2. Conversion rates

-These are important for evaluating growth markers like the number of leads generated or downloads of a white paper.
 However, not all conversions are created equal.
 Sometimes criminals make purchases with stolen payment information to commit outright theft or even affiliate fraud.
 This usually results in a chargeback to the business, so not only do you lose the sale but you are also hit with chargeback fees.
-Make sure to measure true, validated conversions to understand your audience’s actions.

-Cost per mille (CPM), or “cost per thousand,” is an estimate of how much it costs to get one thousand ad impressions from a particular web page or affiliate marketing campaign.
 Wondering how to calculate CPM?
 It can be difficult because different websites, advertising platforms, and affiliate partners might have different rates for CPM and different ways of defining an impression.

 Investopedia notes that one of the key weaknesses of CPM is the risk of “incorrectly counting impressions due to duplicate views, ads that fail to load, and advertising fraud.”
 For example, if an advertising platform or affiliate partner doesn’t track cookies well, and shows your ad to the same person twice, that one impression will be counted twice, which increases your CPM.